Close up of cherry blossoms.

 Where Are You Flying?

-There is a very good chance that if you enjoy travel (which I will assume since you’re reading this blog) and you’re a “mature” adult, you have flown someplace domestically, even if you’ve never flown internationally.
-If you’re looking now to travel someplace more adventurous, such as to another country, the principles are mostly the same…except for perhaps double-checking that you’ve typed in the correct destination.
+If you’re looking now to travel someplace more adventurous, such as to another country, the principles are mostly the same…except for perhaps double-checking you’ve typed in the correct destination.
 You may think I’m joking, but I’ve been to London, Ontario, in Canada, and it’s really nothing like London, England.
-Both are lovely in their own unique ways, but I’m sure you’d be disappointed to realize your ticket was not taking you to the London you’d hoped to visit.
+Both are lovely in their own unique ways, but I’m sure you’ll be disappointed to realize your ticket didn’t take you to the London you’d hoped to visit.

 A large ferris wheel appears above London buildings.